masafumimori/masafumimori/README.md

 # Hi there 👋

-I'm Masafumi Mori based in Tokyo, Japan.
+I'm Masafumi Mori based in Kobe, Japan.

 Interested in blockchain technology.